NIHON KOHDEN Central Monitor CNS-6201

 0/3

-HARDENINGIsolate the CNS-6201 from the Internet and all untrusted networks
+HARDENINGIsolate the CNS-6201 from the Internet and block access from untrusted networks using firewalls or network segmentation

-HARDENINGImplement a firewall or router between the CNS-6201 network and other hospital systems (HIS), allowing only minimum necessary traffic
+HARDENINGIf HIS integration is required, deploy a boundary firewall or router between the monitoring network and other networks, allowing only necessary traffic

 Schedule — requires maintenance window